sebdelp/tello-control/docs/source/logging.rst

 	drone.quit()

-Logging :class:`~tello_control.tello_control` messages in background
+Logging :class:`~tello_ctrl.tello_ctrl` messages in background
 **********************************************************************

 Levels
 ~~~~~~

-For debugging purpose, you may want to log the internal messages send by the :class:`~tello_control.tello_control` object.
+For debugging purpose, you may want to log the internal messages send by the :class:`~tello_ctrl.tello_ctrl` object.
 There are four main levels of messages :

    * "ERROR" : messages indicating that something went bad